oxyzero/illusion-docs/Container.md

 ## Instances

-If you already have an instance of your service, you can add it into the container like such:
+If you already have an instance of your service, you can add it into the container such as:

 ```php
 // Your instance